Barbelot/Unity-Skybox-Blender/README.md

 - To update the reflection probe resolution after changing it, use the Update Probe button.
 - The script executes in edit mode to visualize the blend result in the editor, you can disable it by removing the [ExecuteInEditMode] tag in the SkyboxBlender script.
 - The input skyboxes materials are expected to use the Unity built-in Skybox/6-sided shader.

+## Known Issues

+- The reflection update does not always work properly when not updating every frames.